AP English Literature

 - Headset or microphone capabilities suggested, but not required.

-- OPTIONAL LIVE meetings via the WebEx Meeting Center will occur EVERY OTHER WEDNESDAY at 2PM EST and 3:10PM EST beginning Week 1 of class.
-These meetings will always be recorded for your convenience.
+- OPTIONAL LIVE meetings via the ZOOM Meeting Center will occur EVERY THURSDAY at 2PM EST. These meetings will always be recorded for your convenience.

-LIVE Course Meeting Time: OPTIONAL LIVE meetings via the WebEx Meeting Center will occur EVERY OTHER WEDNESDAY at 2PM EST and 3:10PM EST beginning Week 1 of class.
-They will be 50-55 minutes long.
+LIVE Course Meeting Time: OPTIONAL LIVE meetings via the ZOOM Meeting Center will occur EVERY THURSDAY at 2PM EST. They will be 50-55 minutes long.
 These meetings will consist of lecture material AND interactive discussion time with fellow students and myself.
 All course meetings are OPTIONAL and will be RECORDED for your listening convenience.
 Approximately 70% of my AP Literature students attend live meetings; the rest listen to lectures asynchronously (afterwards) to fit their schedule.
 Students who are unable to attend live lectures may also participate in group discussion on the course website forum.
-On weeks that I do not feature live meetings, I typically provide an in-depth prerecorded audio lecture students may listen to at their convenience.
-Flexibility is the goal of this course.

 Hours of study each week: